 We will continue interviewing experts and updating this piece as more information becomes available.

-As coronavirus (Covid-19) continues to spread across the UK, concerns are growing as to how the infection affects the body longterm and the implications of those effects on more vulnerable people.
+As coronavirus (Covid-19) continues to spread across the UK, concerns remain as to how the infection affects the body longterm and the implications of those effects on more vulnerable people.

-When it comes to pregnancy, the government has stated that pregnant women are among the group of 'at risk' people who should take ‘particular care to minimise their social contact’ for 12 weeks.
+When it comes to pregnancy, the government has regularly stated that pregnant women are among the group of 'at risk' people who should take ‘particular care to minimise their social contact’ for 12 weeks.
+'If you are in your third trimester (more than 28 weeks’ pregnant) you should be particularly attentive to social distancing,' the RCOG recommends.

 That said, pregnant women do not appear to become more unwell than other healthy adults who contract the virus.
 The BBC reports that Christoph Lees, professor of obstetrics at Imperial College London, has stated: 'If there were huge risks, we would have seen them by now.'